BOOK TICKETS

 Beyond City Limits: Why Location Shouldn't Dictate Women's Health

 Join us for a vital panel on women's health in the regions.
 We'll explore how geographical inequities profoundly affect regional and rural women's health and access to reproductive and other services in Queensland.
-Leading health professionals, lead the discussion on community engagement and empowering partnerships that drive positive change and local solutions to foster healthier, more equitable futures.
+Leading health professionals, steer the discussion on community engagement and empowering partnerships that drive positive change and local solutions to foster healthier, more equitable futures.
+Discover how understanding diverse needs enables positive change for all women in our region.
+Facilitated by Kate Veach, CEO of Gladstone Women's Health with Registered Nurse Friederike McCartney, Social Worker Yaleela Torrens, Consultant Obstetrician Dr Preeti Patil and Clinical Lead Ariela Rother

-In Conversation with commissioner Katie Kiss
+In Conversation with commissioner

 Katie Kiss is a proud Kaanju and Birri/Widi woman who grew up in Rockhampton, Central Queensland on the lands of the Darumbal People.
 She commenced as Aboriginal and Torres Strait Islander Social Justice Commissioner on 3 April 2024 and was previously the Executive Director of the Interim Truth and Treaty Body supporting Queensland’s Path to Treaty, and held senior positions in the Queensland Government, including Chief of Staff to the Minister for Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships, and Senior Advisor to the Deputy Premier.
 Commissioner Kiss will be in conversation with Cathy Hunt AM to discuss her career path and what she wishes to achieve in this key role for Australia’s First Nation peoples.